MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Return Value

-The zero-based index of the first character in this **`CStringT`** object that matches the requested substring or characters; -1 if the substring or character is not found.
+The zero-based index of the first character in this **`CStringT`** object that matches the requested substring or characters; -1 if the substring or character isn't found.

 ### Remarks